-Students benefit from the advantages that come from choosing to study in a city where accommodation of all types, including our University-managed accommodation, is not only accessible but more affordable than in other Australian cities.
+Students benefit from the advantages that come from choosing to study in a city where accommodation of all types, including our University-managed accommodation, is not only accessible but affordable.

 The University recommends students adopt the RECAS approach to identifying an accommodation option to suit their individual needs and support a positive educational experience.